Reading Room Regulations

 Admission

-Admission to the reading room is strictly at the discretion of the Archive staff, and the Archive reserves the right to refuse admission to the reading room.
+Everyone is welcome at the IAA.
+However, admission is ultimately at the discretion of the IAA staff, and the IAA reserves the right to refuse admission.

 Registration

-Reader’s cards are non-transferable and are not forms of identification.
-The possession of a reader’s card does not entitle the bearer to entry to the Archive.
+Reader’s tickets are non-transferable and are not forms of identification.
+The possession of a reader’s ticket does not entitle the bearer to entry to the IAA.

 Group visits

-Visits by groups of 5 or more must be booked at least two days in advance.
-Bookings can be made by telephone or e-mail (info@iarc.ie).
+The IAA is happy to accommodate group visits, but visits by groups of five or more must be booked at least two days in advance.
+Bookings can be made by telephone or e-mail to info@iarc.ie.

 Coats and Bags